usalu/semio/README.md

 </picture>

-If you want to contribute to the project, there are lot's of opportunities!
-Do you want to write an apapter for a platform or contribute to the core?
+If you want to contribute to the project, feel free to open an issue.
 If you are not sure what your contribution could exactly be, feel free to take a look under the [project site](https://github.com/users/usalu/projects/2) and see if find something.